List of uninhabited regions

-World population density map (1994), showing uninhabited or nearly uninhabited areas in gray.
+World population density map, with lighter pinks corresponding to less inhabited regions.

 The list of uninhabited regions includes a number of places around the globe.
 The list changes year over year as human beings migrate into formerly uninhabited regions, or migrate out of formerly inhabited regions.

 Definitions

 The exact definition of what makes a place "uninhabited" is not simple.

-Nomadic hunter-gather and pastoral societies live in extremely low population densities and range across large territories where they camp, rather than staying in any one place year-round.
+Nomadic hunter-gatherer and pastoral societies live in extremely low population densities and range across large territories where they camp, rather than staying in any one place year-round.
 During the height of settler colonialism many European governments declared huge areas of the New World and Australia to be Terra nullius (land belonging to no one), but this was done to create a legal pretext to annex them to European empires; these lands were not, and are not uninhabited.
-While some communities are still nomadic, there are many remote and isolated communities in the less populated parts of the world that are separated from each other by hundreds or thousands kilometres of "uninhabited" wilderness, but these regions are still used for trapping, berry picking, mushroom hunting and so on, and are of spiritual significance to the settled descendants of formerly nomadic people.
+While some communities are still nomadic, there are many remote and isolated communities in the less populated parts of the world that are separated from each other by hundreds or thousands of kilometres of "uninhabited" wilderness, but these regions are still used for trapping, berry picking, mushroom hunting and so on, and are of spiritual significance to the settled descendants of formerly nomadic people.

 Other places may not have a permanent resident population and yet still contain many humans who stay temporarily, as for example in national parks.
 Jasper National Park in Canada received 1,672,497 visitors in 2020 for example, but no one lives permanently in most of the park (Improvement District No. 12, the local government area that includes most of the park had a population of 0 in 2021).

 Generally speaking, only a few regions of the dry-land part of the Earth are so remote or have such a harsh climate that no one uses those areas for even part of the year.
 These places are tiny islands, the driest part of large deserts, very high mountains, and ice caps.
 The only other areas which are completely free of people are areas set aside by law such as strict nature reserves, sacred mountains, bombing ranges, and exclusion zones.